This guidance looks at procedures used for diagnosis or treatment. It considers if they are safe and work well enough for wider use in the NHS.

 - Versions of our guidance for patient and carers.

-Procedures notified to us that are not currently suitable for guidance development.
+Discover more about procedures notified to us that aren't currently suitable for guidance development.

 Safely introduce new procedures into your practice

 If an IPG exists, ensure that the procedure is done in accordance with the guidance.

 If we haven't published an IPG for the procedure your organisation can still approve it as long as:

 - the clinician has appropriate training and experience

 - patients are made aware of the circumstances under which the procedure is being performed, and consent to this

 - arrangements are made for data collection and clinical audit.